How much is your car worth?

-On the EPA test cycle the Pacifica Hybrid running on electricity gets better fuel mileage than the Odyssey (87 city/76 hwy MPGe vs. 19 city/28 hwy).
+On the EPA test cycle the Pacifica Hybrid on full charge gets better fuel mileage than the Odyssey (87 city/76 hwy vs. 19 city/28 hwy).

 The Pacifica Hybrid can drive on battery power alone for up to 32 miles.
 The Odyssey must run its internal combustion engine to move.

 Regenerative brakes improve the Pacifica Hybrid’s fuel efficiency by converting inertia back into energy instead of wasting it.
 The Odyssey doesn’t offer a regenerative braking system.

 In its Green Vehicle Guide, the U.S. Environmental Protection Agency (EPA) rates the Chrysler Pacifica higher (7 out of 10) than the Honda Odyssey (5).
 This means the Pacifica produces up to 8 pounds less smog-producing pollutants than the Odyssey every 15,000 miles.

 The Pacifica Hybrid has a standard continuously variable transmission (CVT).
 With no “steps” between gears, it can keep the engine at the most efficient speed for fuel economy, or keep it at its peak horsepower indefinitely for maximum acceleration.
 The Odyssey doesn’t offer a CVT.

 For better stopping power the Pacifica’s brake rotors are larger than those on the Odyssey:

 The Pacifica stops much shorter than the Odyssey: